Early bird registration until: 1st of April 2022

 Starting times: Friday: 12-8pm, Saturday & Sunday: 9am-6pm

 The first day of the course is theory on anatomy and biomechanics and might be delivered online prior to the course, if circumstances require.
 If this was to happen we will give advanced notice.
 This will not affect the practical portion of the workshop.

 The fascial normalisation of the Trunk & Pelvis course focuses on the intrinsic quality of the fasciae and will address many of the fascial chains of the Trunk and pelvis analytically breaking down to their links.
 Fascial chains can include direct links where there is a traceable continuity of the same tissue throughout the kinetic chain as well as indirect links where contiguity, being immediately adjacent, of fascial tissue has a significant influence on the function of the chain.

 - Classic Descriptive Fascial Anatomy in relation to the upper limb and TMJ

-- Descriptive & Relational Anatomy of the Trunk and Pelvis
+- Descriptions of VOYER’s Fascial Chains of the Trunk and Pelvis

 - Clinical Application

-- Comprehensive instruction and hands on learning of the many TTLS techniques for the trunk and pelvis, including the entire spine, sacroiliac joint and pubic symphysis
+- Comprehensive instruction and hands-on learning of the many fascial normalization techniques of the Trunk and Pelvis

 - Manual therapy qualification and experience.
 Please contact us for details if unsure.